lumenlearning/astronauts-js/README.md

 There are two steps to completing this review.
 Please create an email and send it to james@lumenlearning.com which includes your work on the two steps.

 The first step is to look through the code in this repository, especially in `main.js` where all of the major logic is located.
-Find note any lines of code you believe either deserve special praise as being very clear or which you believe should be improved in any fashion - either to make the meaning more clear or fix any bugs which you have found.
+Note any lines of code you believe either deserve special praise as being very clear or which you believe should be improved in any fashion - either to make the meaning more clear or fix any bugs which you have found.

 Please collect your notes in the form of: